IKEA’s New Europe Empire

 By contrast, Kazakhstan is much further advanced and the GDP per capita of $9,812 means that a middle class is already well established.
 But the country’s population of only 18.5mn puts it on the small side.

 There was a lot of talk about IKEA entering the Kazakh market in the early noughties when a retail and residential construction boom took off, driven by demand from the new middle class.
 Bne IntelliNews’ correspondent reports that there were rumours IKEA had got as far as looking at two sites on the Almaty ring-road, but found the land prices too high.
-In the meantime, Kazakhs can still buy IKEA’s goods online from a few companies not affiliated with IKEA that will accept orders and have then sent to Kazakhstan.
+In the meantime, Kazakhs can still buy IKEA’s goods online from a few companies not affiliated with IKEA that will accept orders and have them sent to Kazakhstan.

 |